Janet L. Cameron Scholarship - $2000

 This scholarship recognizes the career of Janet Lowe Cameron at Virginia Tech from 1931-1964; she was the first state food and nutrition specialist with Virginia Cooperative Extension.
 Awarded by the Peacock-Harper Culinary History Friends Committee, preference is given to applicants whose scholarly pursuits encompass topics related to material in the Peacock-Harper Culinary Collection such as the history of foods, human nutrition, or food culture.

-Application is open April 5 - May 14 (closes at midnight).
+Application is open April 5 - May 14 each year.

 Hepler Summer Research Fellowships - $3000